kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

 - The Flight Software Workshop (now in its 10th year) is a meeting of organizations like APL, NASA centres, etc, to talk about and present on Software for things like autonomous missions.
+  It started out small; literally a bunch of engineers sitting around eating a box of pizza, talking.
+  Now, it's limited to 120 participants every year.
   Anyone is able to attend, but for some strange reason, I was one of only two students who attended.
 So it was pretty neat; I was surrounded by some really knowledgeable people!